lazyppl-team/lazyppl/README.md

 # lazyppl

-This provides a simple Metropolis-Hastings implementation in Haskell that works with lazy programs, together with some examples.
+This provides a Metropolis-Hastings implementation in Haskell that works with lazy programs, together with some examples.

+Various examples are given in Literate Haskell at [https://lazyppl.bitbucket.io/](https://lazyppl.bitbucket.io/).

 To try the different examples, use ``stack run wiener-exe`` and so on.
 The source is in ``src/`` .